click on photo to go back ...

 Above right: Arthur B. Allen (1905).

-Arthur B. Allen was born on April 8, 1881 in Gowanda, New York, USA as only child of Millard N. Allen, a druggist, and Eliza M. Bennett, like he said "poor but honest parents".
+Arthur Bennett Allen was born on April 8, 1881 in Gowanda, New York, USA as only child of Millard N. Allen, a druggist, and Eliza M. Bennett, like he said "poor but honest parents".

 He spent his boyhood in Gowanda, New York some 35 miles from Buffalo.
 From the first, the stage interested him.
 He peddled papers as a boy, raised chickens, sold eggs and was one of those kids who organize amateur circuses and charge pins for admission.